-GCSE Fine Art has a focus particularly on traditional art skills including drawing and painting.
-There is also scope for Students to explore other Arts forms such as Printmaking, Illustration, 3D Art, photography and many more.
+GCSE Art, craft and design course promotes learning across a variety of experiences and through various processes, tools, techniques, materials and resources to generate different kinds of evidence of working and outcomes.
+There is scope for Students to explore Arts forms such as Printmaking, Illustration, 3D Art, photography and many more.
 Students will create a portfolio of supporting work and a sustained project.
 They will also complete an externally set assignment at the end of the second year.

-In GCSE Fine Art students respond to the work of other artists, photographers and sculptors and develop skills in drawing, painting, printing, collage and 3D making.
-Themes such as natural forms, Still life and portraiture provide a starting point for students to create expressive and personal work.
+In GCSE Art, craft and Design students respond to the work of other artists, photographers and sculptors and develop skills in drawing, painting, printing, collage and 3D making.
+Themes such as natural forms, still life and portraiture provide a starting point for students to create expressive and personal work.
+Students will also have the opportunity to choose their own theme.

-GCSE Fine Art is assessed by portfolio, which is the sustained project and supporting work, and the externally set assignment.
+GCSE Art, craft and design is assessed by portfolio, which is the sustained project and supporting work, and the externally set assignment.